 If too much lidocaine is absorbed into the skin, it can cause serious or fatal side effects.
 Signs of lidocaine overdose include uneven heartbeat, seizure, and slowed or stopped breathing.8,9

-These are not all the possible side effects of topical drugs.
-Talk to your doctor about what to expect or if you experience any changes that worry you.
+These are not all the possible side effects of topical and intralesional therapies.
+Talk to your doctor about what to expect when taking these drugs.
+You also should call your doctor if you have any changes that concern you when taking these drugs.

 Things to know about topical treatments

 Topical medicines are part of a complex strategy to heal HS wounds, relieve pain, and improve quality of life.
-Before using any topical medicines, tell your doctor about any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for HS, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.

-Topical and intralesional therapies are just 1 part of HS treatment.
-You should discuss the risks and benefits of these drugs with your doctors, as well as any other steps you should take to avoid side effects.
+Topical and intralesional therapies are just one part of HS treatment.
 Other approaches may include different drugs, surgery, diet and lifestyle changes, and alternative medicine.